It4innovations/hyperqueue/docs/deployment/worker.md

     However, if a shared filesystem is not available on your cluster, you can just copy the server directory from the server machine to the worker machine and access it from there.
 The worker machine still has to be able to initiate a TCP/IP connection to the server machine though.
+See [this page](./cloud.md) for more details.

 #### Deploying a worker using PBS/Slurm
-If you want to manually start a worker using PBS or Slurm, simply use the corresponding submit command (`qsub` or `sbatch`) and run the `hq worker start` command inside the allocated job.
+If you want to manually start a worker using PBS or Slurm, simply use the corresponding submit command (`qsub` or `sbatch`) and run the `hq worker start` command inside the created allocation.
 If you want to start a worker on each allocated node, you can run this command on each node using e.g. `mpirun`.

 Example submission script: